Youth Baseball Rules Addendum

 7U-8U Tournament Rules:

-Perfect Game Coach Pitch Specific Rules, Field Set Up and Guidelines
+Texas Baseball Tournaments (TBT) Coach Pitch Specific Rules, Field Set Up, and Guidelines

 - Pitching Circle: There shall be a ten (10) foot diameter circle with the front edge at forty-two (42) feet from the rear point of the home plate.

-- Pitcher’s Line: There shall be a line drawn from the pitcher’s circle to the safety arc.
+- Pitcher’s Line: A line will be drawn from the pitcher’s circle to the safety arc.

 o The pitching coach shall keep one foot on or straddle the pitcher’s line.
 The Coach can pitch anywhere in-between the 30’ Safety Arc and the 42’ Pitching Circle.